Birmingham City team news vs Blackburn Rovers: John Eustace set to name Blues XI

 More coverage

-'I felt it' - Harlee Dean delivers his verdict on John Eustace's Birmingham City

-The latest Birmingham City news and views from BirminghamLive as Harlee Dean enjoys his return to the team
+The latest Birmingham City news and views from BirminghamLive as Blues face the Clarets at St Andrew's